Paul Caddis: International career

 Caddis played for the Scotland under-19 team and won 13 caps for the Scotland under-21s.

 In March 2013, he was called into the senior squad as a late replacement to cover for the injured Russell Martin for the World Cup qualifier away to Serbia, but remained an unused substitute.

 Caddis was next called up for a friendly against the Czech Republic on 24 March 2016, again as a late replacement.
 This time, he did make his senior debut, replacing goalscorer Ikechi Anya after 88 minutes as Scotland completed a 1–0 win.

-Personal life
+Managerial career

-Caddis is the younger brother of former Ayr United striker Ryan Caddis and older brother of former Alloa Athletic midfielder Liam Caddis and former Kilmarnock goalkeeper, Dylan.
-In the 2016–17 season, all three of his brothers were playing together at Scottish junior club Ardrossan Winton Rovers.
+On 20 April 2023, Caddis was appointed as manager of National League North club Hereford, signing a two-year contract and officially taking charge from 1 May.
+After guiding Hereford to their highest ever finish and highest points total in the National League North in his first season, Caddis signed a one-year extension to his contract.